wtsnjp/MioGatto/README.md

 All the components of MioGatto is included in this repository:

 * `lib/` contains the project library.
+* `server/` contains the implementation of the server.
 * `static/` contains the implementation of the client.
 * `tools/` contains our utility Python scripts.
-* `server.py` is the implementation of the server.

 ### Files not in this repository